Chanty

 Google Hangouts vs Skype: task management (0:0)

 Neither of the tools has a built-in task manager.
 So in order to give someone a particular piece of work to do, you’ll have to use a third-party app.
-Just for the record, in Chanty your task management workflow will be much easier.
-Right within the tool, you can create new tasks from scratch or turn any message into a task.
+However, with Chanty, task management is seamless and integrated right into the platform.
+You can easily create new tasks or turn any message into a task with just a click, making collaboration and productivity much smoother for your team.

 Google Meet vs Skype limits (0:1)

-Video conferencing in both Google Meet and Skype is limited to 100 participants, making them great choices for larger team calls.
+Video conferencing in both Google Meet and Skype was limited to 100 participants, making them great choices for larger team calls.

 It’s interesting that Skype doesn’t specify the limit of people for group instant messaging (unlike Google Chat, where you have 400 people maximum).
 Does it mean there’s no limit?